-Buzztime partners with Washington Redskins CARLSBAD, Calif., April 6, 2016 /PRNewswire/ -- The Washington Redskins have partnered with Buzztime, (NYSE MKT: NTN) a leader in interactive entertainment and innovative dining technology for bars and restaurants in North America, to drive fan engagement through competitive digital gameplay.
+Buzztime signs deal with Washington Redskins CARLSBAD, Calif., April 6, 2016 /PRNewswire/ -- The Washington Redskins have partnered with Buzztime, (NYSE MKT: NTN) a leader in interactive entertainment and innovative dining technology for bars and restaurants in North America, to drive fan engagement through competitive digital gameplay.